 The post Stock market crash!
-Why I’d buy these 2 cheap UK dividend shares now for a passive income appeared first on The Motley Fool UK.
+Why I’d buy cheap UK shares when buying opportunities arise appeared first on The Motley Fool UK.

-Peter Stephens owns shares of British American Tobacco and GlaxoSmithKline.
-The Motley Fool UK has recommended GlaxoSmithKline.
+Kirsteen has no position in any of the shares mentioned.
+The Motley Fool UK has recommended Hargreaves Lansdown.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020